 Dynamic DNS (Domain Name Service) is a method of keeping a domain name linked to a changing (dynamic) IP address.
 With most Cable and DSL connections, you are assigned a dynamic IP address and that address is used only for the duration of that specific connection.
-With the DCS-3220G, you can set up your DDNS service and the DCS-3220G will automatically update your DDNS server every time it receives a different IP address.
-Depending on the service, this update may take a few hours.
+With the DCS-5300W, you can setup your DDNS service and the DCS-5300W will automatically update your DDNS server every time it receives a different IP address.